spidervalve100/payment_authorize_cim/README.md

 ## Install
 This Package Relys on Py-Authorize and as such your system needs to have python-colander installed.

+after download rename folder to payment_authorize_cim by deleteing the branch name.

 ## More
 Please feel free to submit changes to improve this addon!